druce/druce.github.io/_posts/2020-10-12-hyperparameter-tuning-with-xgboost-ray-tune-hyperopt-and-optuna.md

 - *Native CV*: In sklearn if an algo *xxx* has hyperparameters it will often have an *xxxCV* version, like ElasticNetCV, which performs automated hyperparameter tuning over a search space with specified kfolds.
 - *GridSearchCV*: Abstracts CV that can wrap around any sklearn algo, running multithreaded trials over specified kfolds.
 - *Manual sequential grid search*: What we typically do with XGBoost, which doesn't play well with GridSearchCV and has too many hyperparameters to tune in one pass.
-- *Ray on local machine*: HyperOpt and Optuna with early stopping.
+- *Ray on local machine*: Hyperopt and Optuna with early stopping.
 - *Ray on cluster*: Additionally scale out to run a single hyperparameter optimization task over many instances.

 ## 6. Baseline linear regression